-Caretaker means the person(s) duly employed by the City from time to time as maintained by the City as a place of interment for human remains or
+Caretaker means the person(s) duly employed by the City from time to time maintained by the City as a place of interment for human remains or Cremated Remains as described in Section 2 of this Bylaw.

-Casket means a rigid container ornamented and lined with fabric designed
+Casket means a rigid container ornamented and lined with fabric designed includes a stillborn infant.

-Cemeteries means all those parcels or tracts of land set aside, used, and includes a stillborn infant.
+Cemeteries means all those parcels or tracts of land set aside, used, and the Cemeteries.